How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 "That translucent skin, those tiny soles of your feet like cherry blossom petals...

-Just thinking about it now makes my heart burst.
+Just thinking about it now makes my chest ache.

 Why didn't I take a photo of it then?"